swtya/meshlint-update-to-4.2/README.md

 Installing
 ----------
+Simple Method, download the release ZIP.
+* Option 1: Blender Edit -> Preferences...
+Then click the 'Add-ons' tab.
+In the top right there is a dropdown arrow choose 'Install from Disk...' select the zip file.
+Blender will then create a folder in the user extensions location with the correct name and enable MeshLint ready for use.
-Download the release ZIP, extract this to the correct folder depending on your operating system.
+* Option 2: If automatic install fails, extract the zip to the correct folder depending on your operating system.
 See [Blender Extensions Dir](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html)

 Advanced technique:
-The super-awesome way is to directly symlink `__init__.py` from your git into the extension folder.
-The advantage is that the previous section's `git pull` will download the newest version automatically.
+The super-awesome way is to directly symlink the MeshLint folder from your git into the extension folder.
+The advantage is that each `git pull` will download the newest version automatically.

 ![Installing Addon](/img/install-addon.png "`Install
 Addon...` screen.")

 Hit `Ctrl+,` to open up the Edit -> Preferences...
-Then click 'Get Extensions' tab.
+Then click the 'Get Extensions' tab.
 MeshLint should show in the installed group if the directory/files have been found.
 Then jump to the "Add-ons" tab and tick the square next to MeshLint